 Why Insulating Your Attic Matters

-You may be examining how an area that is mainly used for storage purposes can be so critical to your home’s energy efficiency.
-Proper attic insulation and ventilation play important roles in regulating the temperature and complete comfort level in your home all year long.
+You may be questioning how an area that is mainly used for storage purposes can be so critical to your home’s energy efficiency.
+Adequate attic insulation and ventilation play important roles in regulating the temperature and complete comfort level in your home all year long.
 Attic insulation is a critical element of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works